toeverything/AFFiNE/README.md

         -   An always good-to-read, structured docs-form page is the best for your notes, but a boundless doodle surface is better for collaboration and creativity.
 -   Atomic
     -   The basic element of affine are blocks, not pages.
-        -   Blocks can be directly reuse and synced between pages.
+        -   Blocks can be directly reused and synced between pages.
     -   Pages and blocks are searched and organized based on connected graphs, not tree-like paths.
     -   Dual-link and semantic search are fully supported.
 -   Collaborative and privacy-first
     -   Data is always stored locally by default
     -   CRDTs are applied so that peer-to-peer collaboration is possible.

-We really appreciate the idea of Monday, airtable and notion database.
+We really appreciate the idea of Monday, Airtable and Notion databases.
 They inspired what we think is right for task management.
 But we don't like the repeated works -- we don't want to set a todo easily with markdown but end up re-write it again in kanban or other databases.
 With AFFiNE, every block group has infinite views, for you to keep your single source of truth.

 We would like to give special thanks to the innovators and pioneers who greatly inspired us: